Skip to content

 What is a VFX Turnover Package?

-The VFX turnover package is one of the export options available for Theatrical quality vubs.
+The VFX turnover package is one of the export options available for Final quality vubs.
 It is meant to provide support for taking DeepEditor’s outputs to a traditional VFX package like Nuke, Flame, or AfterEffects to make any necessary modifications.

 Prerequisites: